 Oral lichen planus is chronic inflammation in the mucous membranes in the mouth.
 It causes white, lacy markings in the mouth, which are not similar to the patchy white marks of leukoplakia.

 There is still debate regarding the association between lichen planus and cancer.
-However, some research suggests that people with lichen planus may have an increased risk of developing cancer of the lip, tongue, oral cavity, esophagus, and larynx.
+However,

 Anyone with lichen planus should check in with their doctor often for checkups and treatment.